irock194/WildfireMap/README.md

 In order to start the java application, run the WildfireApplication class.
 This should boot up the Springboot.

-For the front end which is React, just run the npm start in the correct path and this should boot up the React server in localhost:3000.
+Then, run the frontend which is React after booted up the backend, just run the npm start in the correct path and this should boot up the React server in localhost:3000.

 ## System Diagram: